Beliavsky/Fortran-Tools/README.md

 [Photran](https://www.eclipse.org/photran/): IDE and refactoring tool for Fortran based on Eclipse and the CDT.
 Photran supports Fortran 77-2008.
 It includes 39 refactoring, including Rename, Extract Procedure, and loop transformations

+[qtcreator-fortran](https://github.com/jonaslindemann/qtcreator-fortran): support for Fortran projects and source files in [Qt Creator](https://www.qt.io/product/development-tools) as well as syntax-highlighting, by Jonas Lindemann

 [Simply Fortran](http://simplyfortran.com/): modern Fortran development environment for Microsoft Windows, Apple macOS, and GNU/Linux systems.
 It includes the Aplot library for creating two-dimensional graphs and plots quickly from Fortran routines.
 Free 30-day trial.
 (C)

 [SublimeLinterFortran](https://github.com/Panadestein/SublimeLinterFortran): linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to gfortran, by Ramón L. Panadés-Barrueta and Tejas Shetty.
 It will be used with files that have free format Fortran syntax.